gsteemso/leopardbrew/share/doc/homebrew/Formula-Cookbook.md

 Make sure you modify `s`!
 This block ignores the returned value.

-`inreplace` should be used instead of patches when it is patching something that will never be accepted upstream e.g. make the software’s build system respect Tigerbrew’s installation hierarchy.
-If it's Tigerbrew and MacPorts or OS X specific it should be turned into a patch instead.
+`inreplace` should be used instead of patches when it is patching something that will never be accepted upstream, e.g. make the software’s build system respect Leopardbrew’s installation hierarchy.
+If it’s Leopardbrew and MacPorts or Mac OS specific it should be turned into a patch instead.

-If you need modify variables in a Makefile, rather than using `inreplace`, pass them as arguments to make:
+To modify variables in a Makefile, rather than using `inreplace`, pass them as arguments to make:

 ```rb
 system "make", "target", "VAR2=value1", "VAR2=value2", "VAR3=values can have spaces"